kunansy/ReadingTracker/README.md

 ![Reading log](docs/reading_log.png)

 ## Notes
-Here there are the notes, the most important info from the materials.
+Here there are notes, the most important info from the materials.
 The user can search a note with Manticoresearch.
 ![Notes](docs/notes.png)